SynthstromAudible/DelugeFirmware/docs/community_features.md

             - Track color can be changed by holding any populated clip in a column and rotating `▼︎▲︎`.
 For fine changes to the color press `▼︎▲︎` while turning it.
             - Section pads (left sidebar column) will allow changing repeat count while held
-        - `Purple mode`
-           - [Song macros](#419---song-macros) can be set up.
-First select a macro slot in the left sidebar and then press a clip to put it in the slot. press the same clip multiple times to switch between macro kinds (i e affect the entire output or section for the clip)
 - ([#970]) Streamline recording new clips while Deluge is playing
     - This assumes the Deluge is in Grid mode, you are in Green mode, the Deluge is Playing, and Recording is enabled.
     - To use this feature you will need to enable it in the menu: